David Bawden: Claim to the papacy

-Bawden believed that all the popes since the death of Pope Pius XII on October 9, 1958, were modernists, heretics, and apostates, and that their elections were invalid.
-He considered them to have incurred latae sententiae (automatic) excommunication for violating not only Pope Pius X's laws on modernism but also the divine laws.
+Bawden believed that all the popes since the death of Pope Pius XII on October 9, 1958, were manifest modernists, heretics, and/or apostates before election.
+Hence, their elections were invalid for a true Catholic pope.
+However, he maintained that figures such as John Paul II and his successors were not claimants to the Catholic papacy at all, but rather heads of what he called the "Conciliar Church," which occupied the buildings and external institutions of the Catholic Church while promoting a different faith.
+Bawden did not view himself as a rival or antipapal claimant in the traditional sense, but rather as the sole legitimate pope after a vacancy in the See of Peter.
+He criticized traditionalist Catholic groups such as the Society of St. Pius X (SSPX) and other "recognize-and-resist" factions for acknowledging the Vatican II popes while refusing obedience to them.
+He argued that such groups lacked consistency in their theological reasoning and ecclesiastical practice.
+Furthermore, he maintained that sedevacantists clergy lacked jurisdiction, since they had not received appointment from any legitimate Catholic authority.
+Consequently, Bawden regarded their activities as incompatible with Catholic ecclesiology.

-On July 16, 1990, Bawden, his parents, and three other former adherents of the SSPX held a papal conclave at the Bawden family's thrift store in Belvue, Kansas.
+On July 16, 1990, Bawden, his parents, and three other laypeople held a papal conclave at the Bawden family's thrift store in Belvue, Kansas.
 Bawden, then aged 30, was elected pope.
+One of the electors, Teresa Stanfill Benns of Denver, co-authored a book with Bawden entitled Will the Catholic Church Surivive the Twentieth Century?
+(1990).

-He styled himself "Michael I" after Saint Michael the Archangel.
+Bawden subsequently took the name "Michael" after Saint Michael the Archangel.
 Bawden had invited hundreds of Independent Catholic bishops and sedevacantists to the election, but none attended.
 As Bawden was not ordained until 2011, he was unable to celebrate Mass or confect the sacraments as a priest.

 Later years and death

 After the election, Bawden continued living at home with his parents.
-In 1993 they relocated to Delia, Kansas.
+In 1993, they relocated to Delia, Kansas.
 His father died in 1995.
+In 2007, Theresa Benns and 2 other members of the conclave accused him of heresy and started a petition to have him abandon his claim to the papacy.
 Bawden established a presence on the internet as an alternative claimant to the papacy; in 2009 he stated that he had approximately 30 "solid followers".
 He supported himself through donations and by republishing out-of-print religious literature.
 In 2010, the independent filmmaker Adam Fairholm released a feature-length documentary about him, Pope Michael.